By Tracy Hanes

 According to the 2017 CMHC Fall Report, interest rates should climb as domestic economic conditions improve and world interest rates rise.
 CMHC’s baseline scenario predicts a posted five-year mortgage rate in the 4.9% to 5.7% range in 2018 and 5.2% to 6.2% in 2019 (compared to the 4.99% posted rate in December).
 The expected increase from 2017-2019 should be, at most, 160 basis points.

 “We’re looking at further cooling activity.
 Ontario will be flat this year relative to what we’ve seen the last two years,” says Hogue, who expects the market to stabilize early in 2018 and edge lower in the second half of the year.

 Tsiakopoulos, however, expects a good start to the year.
 “I think we’ll see a bounce between the end of 2017 and the spring of 2018,” he says.
 “Some buyers who moved to the sidelines and who are willing and able to buy, will enter the market.
 We should see a decent spring before a cool-off.”

 The economy as a whole will continue its strong growth, Tsiakopoulos adds.
-That growth will be felt for the next two to three quarters and there will be some recovery in house prices before a dampening in the latter part of 2018 and through 2019.
+That growth will be felt for the next two to three quarters and there will be some recovery in the Ontario real estate market and house prices before a dampening in the latter part of 2018 and through 2019.
 The economy and immigration numbers have grown faster than expected, he notes, but both will likely slow.